Universal Studios Islands of Adventure (Photo: Kamira/Shutterstock.com)

 Show When it’s Slow.
 This is every local’s trick because it’s the most obvious, but not everyone has the luxury of using an annual pass on a Tuesday after a rainstorm.
 Folks from out of town can consult a crowd calendar (like this over-explained one, but there are dozens more online) before booking a trip.

 Take Advantage of a Distraction If you don’t have Disney’s Extra Magic Hours, realize that everyone else staying on-site will be taking advantage of them, and they’ll all be at that day’s special park.
-That’s your cue to be in one of the other attractions.
+That’s your cue to be in one of the other attractions to skip the lines.
 Big Mardi Gras parade and concert at Universal Studios?
 Then crank on The Hulk coaster on the Islands of Adventure side.
 It’s the same with International Food & Wine Festival at EPCOT; When everyone else is sippin’ in the World Showcase, you can be Soarin’ in Future World.
 (Note: This correspondent thinks this is a bad trade, but maybe you really like simulated hang glider rides.)

 Go Early (or Stay Late).
 At Disney’s kid-centric parks, things tend to clear out as ice cream and toddlers melt in the afternoon heat.
 Late in the day, you’ll find the streets less crowded and the lines shorter.
 This does not apply on weekends, when adult passholders are out on date nights and long-weekend warriors attempt to squeeze in every moment of Happiness.
 Likewise, the more adult Universal parks tends to keep its crowds until well after the sun goes down.